 Betsy Davis is a science educator and teacher educator whose research interests include teacher and student learning.
 She is especially interested in beginning and experienced elementary teachers, teachers learning to engage in ambitious science teaching, and the roles of curriculum materials and teacher education in promoting teacher learning.

-Another major focus of Davis's work is the use of educative curriculum materials in supporting elementary teachers in ambitious science teaching.
+One major focus of Davis's work is the use of educative curriculum materials in supporting elementary teachers in ambitious science teaching.
 Recent research has explored the overarching research question: How does teacher use of educative curriculum materials relate to (a) teachers' learning, (b) teachers' practice (and thus students' opportunities to learn), and (c) students' learning of science content and about scientific practices across scientific disciplines?
-This work explores teachers' uptake of ideas and practices embedded in educative features in curriculum materials.
+The work explores teachers' uptake of ideas and practices embedded in educative features in curriculum materials.

-Arias, A., Bismack, A., Davis, E. A., & Palincsar, A. S. (in press). interacting with a suite of educative features: Elementary science teachers' use of educative curriculum materials.
+Arias, A., Bismack, A., Davis, E. A., & Palincsar, A. S. (in press).
+"Interacting with a suite of educative features: Elementary science teachers' use of educative curriculum materials."
 Journal of Research in Science Teaching.

 Bismack, A. S., Arias, A., Davis, E. A., & Palincsar, A. S. (2015).
-Examining student work for evidence of teacher uptake of educative curriculum materials.
+"Examining student work for evidence of teacher uptake of educative curriculum materials."
 Journal of Research in Science Teaching, 52(6), 816-846.

 Davis, E. A., Palincsar, A. S., Arias, A., Bismack, A., Marulis, L., & Iwashyna, S. (2014).
-Designing educative curriculum materials: A theoretically and empirically driven process.
+"Designing educative curriculum materials: A theoretically and empirically driven process."
 Harvard Educational Review, 84(1), 24-52.

 Forbes, C., & Davis, E. A. (2010).
-Curriculum design for inquiry: Preservice elementary teachers’ mobilization and adaptation of science curriculum materials.
+"Curriculum design for inquiry: Preservice elementary teachers’ mobilization and adaptation of science curriculum materials."
 Journal of Research in Science Teaching, 47(7), 820-839.

 Beyer, C., & Davis, E. A. (2009).
-Using educative curriculum materials to support preservice elementary teachers' curricular planning: A comparison between two different forms of support.
+"Using educative curriculum materials to support preservice elementary teachers' curricular planning: A comparison between two different forms of support."
 Curriculum Inquiry, 39(5), 679-703.

 Davis, E. A., & Smithey, J. (2009).
-Beginning teachers moving toward effective elementary science teaching.
+"Beginning teachers moving toward effective elementary science teaching."
 Science Education, 93(4), 745-770.

 Davis, E. A., Petish, D., & Smithey, J. (2006).
-Challenges new science teachers face.
+"Challenges new science teachers face."
 Review of Educational Research, 76(4), 607-651.

 Davis, E. A., & Krajcik, J. (2005).
-Designing educative curriculum materials to promote teacher learning.
+"Designing educative curriculum materials to promote teacher learning."
 Educational Researcher, 34(3), 3-14.